 - Student arrival and dismissal times will be staggered. - SchoolPass will allow for contactless management of student arrival, dismissal, and carpool.
-Parents will receive instructions about setting up a family account and managing their children's attendance. - School employees, rather than Middle School students, will assist with morning carpool while avoiding physical contact with arriving students. - Everyone will practice physical distancing in classrooms. - To begin the school year, faculty will rotate between classrooms for most classes, and students will remain in their classrooms throughout the day.
+Parents will receive instructions about setting up a family account and managing their children's attendance.

+Schoolemployees, rather than Middle School students, will assist with morning carpool while avoiding physical contact with arriving students.